 There are a number of different feeding methods that you can use for your plants.
 Ensure that you are picking the right fertiliser method for your plant variety.

 Look to add fertiliser around the base of the plant hole to encourage the roots of the plant to build strength and grow throughout the first season.
 The versatility of this all-purpose fertiliser will help with a wide range of plant health.

 This can be utilised for mulch, but primarily this type of manure can be a great nutritional source for your plants.
 Ensure that the manure is well rotted.

 Uncoated granules are quick-release fertilisers, they will start to break down and release as soon as they get damp.
 Coated prills/granules are controlled release plant fertiliser.
 This continuous release solution works well when mixed into the compost or garden soil, the fertilisers release is cleverly controlled by the membrane of the prill and will provide nutrients over a duration of up to 6 months, but only when plants need it.
 Should the soil become cold and/or dry, the prills will lock up and stop releasing until the conditions improve.....
 Clever!

-Some plants need a different feetiliser, they require nutrients, which are found in more acidic soils.
+Some plants need a different fertiliser, they require nutrients, which are found in more acidic soils.
 Specialist fertilisers are created for these plants so they can survive in soils with a less suitable pH.

 These generally come as either a soluble powder or a liquid concentrate.
-As nutrients need to be in liquid form for the plants to absorb them into the roots, these fertilsers are great for quick results and fixing nutrient deficiencies, however, they are not as long lasting as the controlled/continuous release fertilisers.
+As nutrients need to be in liquid form for the plants to absorb them into the roots, these fertilisers are great for quick results and fixing nutrient deficiencies, however, they are not as long-lasting as the controlled/continuous release fertilisers.

 - Make sure you check the manufacturer’s guidelines to using the fertiliser.